lauracarballo/interactive-pricing-component-fem/README.md

 ## The challenge

-The challenge is to build an interactive pricing component and get it to look as close to the design as possible [More Info on the design](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8)
+The challenge is to build an interactive pricing component and get it to look as close to the design as possible.
+[More info on the design](https://www.frontendmentor.io/challenges/interactive-pricing-component-t0m8PIyY8)

 The users should be able to: